justsz/cdn/README.md

 mapPanel.addLayer(pandemix.map.virusParticleLayer, {treePanel: treePanel, radius: 3});
 ```
 treePanel - reference to the tree panel this layer should represent
-radius - radius in pixels of virus particle at initial zoom
+radius - radius in pixels of virus particle at minimal zoom

 ######Tree layer